 System without pressure

-- Check whether the spool of the two-way cartridge valve (02) is stuck and whether the fluid resistance (09) installed on the spool is blocked.
-Whether the spool of the proportional pressure valve (04) is stuck;
+Check whether the spool of the two-way cartridge valve (02) is stuck and whether the fluid resistance (09) installed on the spool is blocked.
+Also, check whether the spool of the proportional pressure valve (04) is stuck.

-- Open the fuel tank cover and check the oil return condition of the oil return port if the set pressure cannot be reached.
-If there is no oil return or the oil return flow rate is not urgent, the oil pump is damaged and the oil pump needs to be replaced.
+Open the fuel tank cover and check the oil return condition of the oil return port if the set pressure cannot be reached.
+If there is no oil return or the oil return flow rate is not urgent, the oil pump is damaged and needs to be replaced.

-- First check whether the pressure of back pressure valve and safety valve is lowered;
+First, check whether the pressure of the back pressure valve and safety valve has decreased.

-- Stop the ramat the upper starting point and remove the proportional servo valve on the synchronizing block, and observe whether there is any oil overflow from the A port of the proportional servo valve on the valve block.
+Stop the ram at the upper starting point and remove the proportional servo valve on the synchronizing block.
+Observe whether there is any oil overflow from the A port of the proportional servo valve on the valve block.
 If the oil overflows, the sync block is leaking.
 Otherwise, there is a leak in the cylinder.
-Or reverse the left and right sync blocks.
+Alternatively, reverse the left and right sync blocks.
 If the sliding phenomenon does not follow the sync blocks, then there is a leak in the cylinder.

-- Clean the back pressure valve spool.
-If the problem cannot be solved, clean the poppet valve and safety valve;
+Clean the back pressure valve spool.
+If the problem persists, clean the poppet valve and safety valve.

-- The ram slides in one section and does not slide in other sections.
-This is because the cylinder is not well sealed in one section.
+If the ram slides in one section and not in other sections, this is because the cylinder is not well sealed in one section.

 The ram is not fast down, fast down is slow and fast down is not synchronized.

-- Check whether the plug on the poppet valve on the sync block is loosened and whether there is a corresponding electrical signal.
-Is the proportional servo valve power on signal given and feedback consistent?
+Check whether the plug on the poppet valve on the sync block is loose and whether there is a corresponding electrical signal.
+Check whether the proportional servo valve power-on signal is given and feedback consistent.
 If not, it means that the proportional servo valve spool is stuck and must be cleaned.

-- Check whether the liquid resistance 6 in the X port on the sync block is blocked, and check whether the filling valve under the sync block is stuck.
+Check whether the fluid resistance 6 in the X port on the sync block is blocked, and verify whether the filling valve under the sync block is stuck.

 The ram is in fast down but without no work progress

-- In the diagnosis state, the corresponding electric signals of the proportional servo valve (2), the proportional pressure valve (04) and the electromagnetic directional valve (06) are respectively given.Make the filling valve close and the corresponding opening direction of the proportional servo valve.
+In the diagnostic state, provide the corresponding electrical signals to the proportional servo valve (2), the proportional pressure valve (04), and the electromagnetic directional valve (06).
+Close the filling valve and adjust the corresponding opening direction of the proportional servo valve.
 If the cylinders on both sides cannot be driven, check whether the plug 1Y2 on the electromagnetic reversing valve (06) on the pump block is loose, whether there is a corresponding electrical signal, and whether the valve core is stuck.
-If a certain cylinder cannot be driven, check whether the liquid resistance (6) in the synchronizing block on the cylinder is blocked, and whether the filling valve under the synchronizing block is stuck.
+If a certain cylinder cannot be driven, check whether the fluid resistance (6) in the synchronizing block on the cylinder is blocked, and whether the filling valve under the synchronizing block is stuck.